Tucson, Arizona: Energy

 Tucson's primary electrical power source is a natural gas power plant managed by Tucson Electric Power that is within the city limits on the southwestern boundary of Davis-Monthan Air-force base adjacent to Interstate 10.
 The air pollution generated has raised some concerns as the Sundt operating station has been online since 1962 and is exempt from many pollution standards and controls due to its age.

 Solar has been gaining ground in Tucson with its ideal over 300 days of sunshine climate.
 Federal, state, and even local utility credits and incentives have also enticed residents to equip homes with solar systems.

 Davis-Monthan AFB has a 3.3 Megawatt (MW) ground-mounted solar photovoltaic (PV) array and a 2.7 MW rooftop-mounted PV array, both of which are in the Base Housing area.
 The base will soon have the largest solar-generating capacity in the United States Department of Defense after awarding a contract on September 10, 2010, to SunEdison to construct a 14.5 MW PV field on the northwestern side of the base.

-Global Solar Energy, which is at the University of Arizona's science and technology park, is one of the planet's largest CIGS solar fields at 750 kilowatts.
+Global Solar Energy, which is at Tech Parks Arizona, is one of the planet's largest CIGS solar fields at 750 kilowatts.